highchair/artinruins-com/_essays/erosion-of-college-hill-historic-district.md

 2020 — Not demolished, but three homes heavily altered : More houses on Angell Street were renovated beyond recognition in 2019 and 2020.
 : 198 Angell Street was a nine bedroom home.
 A third floor was added along with a 19' extension off the back of the property right to the lot line.
 It is now a 23 bedroom apartment building with 11 bathrooms.
 : 194 and 190 were not demolished but their street front façades are now completely different than their previous designs.
 194 is a story taller and all three were extended towards the back of their lots.
 That tax database now lists 24 bedrooms at both 190 and 194 with 12 bathrooms.
 : These three houses were circa 1895 and Late Victorian and Colonial Revival in style.

 2023 — Minus two more, for a total of 28 lost
-: There is now an approved [demolition of two homes on the corner of Brook and Waterman]({% link _property/382-brook-116-waterman.md %}) in favor of a five-story apartment building with ground floor retail.
+: There was an approved [demolition of two homes on the corner of Brook and Waterman]({% link _property/382-brook-116-waterman.md %}) in favor of a five-story apartment building with ground floor retail and 25 two-bedroom units, accommodating 50 residents.
 : 116 Waterman was a circa 1857-75, square plan, 2 and a half story home with a cross gable roof and handsome, central entrance set off by columns.
 382 Brook Street was a 1895 home with less detail and a gable roof.

 <figure class="u__img">